TimothyRLaMora734/OpenGLStarter/README.md

   fprintf(stderr, "error to load image from file: %s\n", filename);
   exit(-1);
 }
-// use the texture content PNGHelper::closePNG(buffer);//release the allocated buffer
+// use the image content PNGHelper::closePNG(buffer);//release the allocated buffer
 ```